-If the answering destination is not the original destination (Call Forwarding (FWD)- No Answer and Call Pickup):
+• If the answering destination is not the original destination (Call Forwarding (FWD)-No Answer, Intercept Routing-No Answer, Overflow and Call Pickup):

 If a call is not answered and forwarded to another destination, or if an extension picks up a call ringing at another extension, the call is logged in the Incoming Call Logs of both the original and the answering destination.
+If a call is forwarded to multiple extensions before being answered, the call is logged in the call logs of all the extensions it was forwarded to.
+If a call is forwarded to an ICD group and is not answered, the call is not logged in the call log for the ICD group.

-Incoming Call Log for Calls to an ICD Group If a call directed to an ICD group is not answered, the call is logged in the Incoming Call Log of the ICD group.
+Incoming Call Log for Calls to an ICD Group

+If a call directed to an ICD group is not answered, the call is logged in the Incoming Call Log of the ICD group.
 If the call is answered, it is logged in the call log of the answering extension only.

-Incoming Call Log for Calls to a PS
+• Incoming Call Log for Calls to a PS